kammitama5/kammitama5.github.io/_posts/2018-11-25-Sunday-November-25th.md

 - I spent the day doing a fair amount of reading, and plodding along in [Sandy's Types](https://leanpub.com/thinking-with-types) book.
   It was a long and tough struggle, because a lot of it was dealing with the constant reminder that I'm not anywhere where I'd like to be yet.
+I am learning a lot and it's definitely stretching me, and I spend a lot of time just trying to get things to work.
+However, it is a book that I plan to spend time on re-reading when I get better at Haskell.

+- Bear in mind that I had *no* idea what any of these things were (listed above) before today.
+  I have a better understanding, and find some (eg SECD and Krivine) to be *fascinating*.
   I will list a list of resources I read up on today (or at least looked at) below.
+I pretty much went through and took a pass from beginning to end of these resourced listed (below) today.

 ## Feelings of Not being good enough

 - I constantly feel this.
-I've run into some situations where I've felt like people were competing with me, (in one particular incident, I realized only afterwards that the person in particular was doing anything they could to prevent me from gaining more experience) and I am perpetually perplexed by this because in my mind, I am the *quintessential underdog*.
+I've run into some situations where I've felt like people were competing with me, (in one particular incident, I realized only afterwards that the person in particular was doing anything they could to prevent me from gaining more experience, even though such person had a CS degree, a great GPA and great job prospects) and I am perpetually perplexed by this because in my mind, I am the *quintessential underdog*.
 I've gotten this far solely by trying to outwork the person next to me.
   But maybe one day, it won't be enough.
   I don't have a CS degree, and I'm out of my mind for applying to grad school,